All Episodes

 Clinton hasn't denied it.

-He said it, it's in the book.
+It's in the book.

-And supposedly the swimmer was infuriated by this.
+And supposedly, the swimmer was infuriated by this.

-And he had the Reverend Jackson in the White House to help him worship and rehab, uh, get his mind right and so forth.
+And he had the Reverend Jackson in the White House to help him worship and rehab, get his mind right and so forth.

 And Hillary doesn't want to take Secretary of State job because of it.